ChainSafe/gossamer/docs/CONTRIBUTING.md

     ```sh
     make lint
     ```
+6. **Add licenses to new Go and Proto files**
+    If you added any new file, run `make license` to setup all licenses on relevant files.
+    If you do not have `make` available, you can copy paste the command from the Makefile's `license:` block and run that instead.
 7. Make an open pull request when you're ready for it to be reviewed.
 We review PRs on a regular basis.
 See Pull request etiquette for more information.
 8. You may be asked to sign a Contributor License Agreement (CLA).
 We make it relatively painless with CLA-bot.

-11. **Add licenses to new Go and Proto files**

-    If you added any new file, run `make license` to setup all licenses on relevant files.
-    If you do not have `make` available, you can copy paste the command from the Makefile's `license:` block and run that instead.
-12. **Create a pull request.**

     Navigate your browser to [https://github.com/ChainSafe/gossamer](https://github.com/ChainSafe/gossamer) and click on the new pull request button.
 In the “base” box on the left, change the branch to “**base development**”, the branch that you want your changes to be applied to.
 In the “compare” box on the right, select feature-in-progress-branch, the branch containing the changes you want to apply.
 You will then be asked to answer a few questions about your pull request.
 After you complete the questionnaire, the pull request will appear in the list of pull requests at [https://github.com/ChainSafe/gossamer/pulls](https://github.com/ChainSafe/gossamer/pulls).